Fix: Error retrieving information from server [DF-DLA-15]

 Tap on App settings

-4. Scroll down and find the app named Google Play Services and Play Store.
-Tap on it to open its settings.
+4. Scroll down and find the apps named Google Play Services and Play Store.
+Tap on them to open their settings.

 Google Play Services and Play Store